MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 ## Before you start

+Your lab environment must include the following:

+- Visual Studio Code.
-Your lab environment must include the following: Visual Studio Code and access to a GitHub account with GitHub Copilot enabled.
+- Access to a GitHub account with GitHub Copilot enabled.

 If you're using a local PC as your lab environment for this exercise:

-- If you need to install Visual Studio Code, you can download it using the following URL: <a href="https://code.visualstudio.com/download" target="_blank">Download Visual Studio Code</a>.
+- You can download the Visual Studio Code installer file from the following URL: <a href="https://code.visualstudio.com/download" target="_blank">Download Visual Studio Code</a>.

 - For help enabling your GitHub Copilot subscription in Visual Studio Code, open the following link in a browser: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

 If you're using a hosted lab environment that supports this exercise:

-- For help enabling your GitHub Copilot subscription in Visual Studio Code, paste the following URL into a browser's site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.
+- For help enabling your GitHub Copilot subscription in Visual Studio Code, open a browser and paste the following URL into the site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

 ## Exercise scenario